The Beautiful Palace East of the Sun and North of the Earth: Sweden

 In a tale sourced from Vörå, on midsummer's night, a farmer's fields are being trampled by something, so the farmer orders his sons to keep watch.
-The elder son fall asleep on their turns, while the youngest son stays awake.
+The elder sons fall asleep on their turns, while the youngest son stays awake.
 He sees three geese coming to trample the fields and shoots at them, injuring one of the birds.
 The geese turn into human maidens and flee, expect for the injured one.
 The youth takes the girl to his home and nurses her back to health.
 They marry.
 One day, the maiden begins to miss her home, the castle of kingdom of the Midnight Sun, despite her husband's pleas.
 She still flies back there, but cracks her ring in two and gives half to him as a token.
 The youth then begins his journey.
 He finds a dragon guarding a castle, and shoots him.
 He knocks on the castle doors and a young woman appears to him.
 She is the ruler of all the birds of the air, and summons all birds to consult them about the location of the king of the Midnight Sun.
 An eagle comes late and agrees to carry the youth to the kingdom, since he's just come from there.
 After the journey, the youth meets his wife and stays with her.